 BAT CAVE: A FABLE OF EPIDEMIC PROPORTIONS—book #2 of The Critter Chronicles series—starts where FISH TANK: A FABLE FOR OUR TIMES left off.
 The allegory considers threats we are all too aware of today, including epidemic disease and immigration.
-BAT CAVE tackles these issues and more, this time through the lens of a bald eagle, her friend a seagull, and multiple colonies of bats living in a cave, some bats local, some migrating by through.
-BAT CAVE is a science-savvy, fun, and thought-provoking story appropriate for all ages.
+BAT CAVE tackles these issues and more, this time through the lens of a bald eagle, her friend a seagull, and multiple colonies of bats living in a cave, some bats local, some migrating through.
+BAT CAVE is a fun, science-savvy, thought-provoking story appropriate for all ages.
 Like all books in The Critter Chronicle series, BAT CAVE is a small book based on a large premise—that story has the power to change the world.

 And one thing more!

 A BAT CAVE Discussion Guide for Book Clubs and Classrooms is available.
 Click button below to see the downloadable pdf.

 Available from Amazon (Kindle or paperback) or direct from Scott , just click!

 I FIND JOY in allegories.
 Allegories allow readers to explore familiar topics from a distinctly unfamiliar viewpoint.
 The challenges and foibles, the heroes and those less heroic, of a fictional world—one mostly made up of talking animals!—can be seen through a kinder, more thoughtful lens.
 Allegories allow ready comparison with the “real” world, but with more room to consider and ponder, and less demand for black and white interpretations.

 Simply put, an allegorical world is a less daunting place than the real one.